 In this page: FDI in Figures | What to consider if you invest in Finland | Protection of Foreign Investment | Procedures Relative to Foreign Investment | Office Real Estate and Land Ownership | Investment Aid | Investment Opportunities | Sectors Where Investment Opportunities Are Fewer | Finding Assistance For Further Information

 The country’s strengths include a highly educated workforce, a knowledge-based and innovative economy, a reputation for stability and lack of corruption, competitiveness, a strategic position at the centre of a dynamic zone formed by Russia, Scandinavia and the Baltic countries and its orientation towards high technology, research and development.
-In 2022, the country's government announced several tax incentives for foreign investors to conduct research and development activities in Finland.
+In recent years, the country's government announced several tax incentives for foreign investors to conduct research and development activities in Finland.
 Among the country’s weak points are the small size of its market, a high vulnerability to the international situation, substantial labour costs and a high degree of dependence of the country’s banking sector on the Swedish and Danish financial sectors.
 Furthermore, significant amendments to the Monitoring of Foreign Corporate Acquisitions Law (172/2012) entered into force, widening the scope of acquisitions that are subject to mandatory pre-approval.
-Overall, Finland has a very friendly business environment, as shown by the fact that the country ranks 12th out of 82 countries in the Economist Business Environment ranking; as well as 8th out of 63 countries in the World Competitiveness Index published by the International Institute for Management Development (IMD).
+Overall, Finland has a very friendly business environment, as shown by the fact that the country ranks 12th out of 82 countries in the Economist Business Environment ranking; as well as 11th out of 63 countries in the World Competitiveness Index published by the International Institute for Management Development (IMD).
+Furthermore, Finland ranks 6th among the 132 economies on the Global Innovation Index 2023 and 12th out of 184 countries on the 2023 Index of Economic Freedom.

 Foreign Direct Investment | 2020 | 2021 | 2022 |